kumuluz/kumuluzee-security/README.md

 > KumuluzEE Security extension for the Kumuluz EE microservice framework.

 KumuluzEE Security is a security extension for the KumuluzEE microservice framework.
 It provides support for OpenID authentication through standard Java EE security annotations for roles.
 It is specifically targeted towards securing REST services.
 Roles are mapped to the selected OpenID provider.
 KumuluzEE Security has been designed to work with different OpenID providers.
-Currently, Keycloak is supported.
+Currently only Keycloak is supported.
 Contributions for other OpenID providers are welcome.

 ## Usage